Valliammai-Subramanian/Valliammai-Subramanian.github.io/_portfolio/Coding Challenges in C#.md

 {% include toc %}

 ### Info
-In this post, we will answer several programming challenge questions in C++.
+In this post, we will answer several programming challenge questions in C#.
 For easy testing of our single-file solutions, simply copy the entire source code and paste it into an online coding tool such as Coderpad at [https://coderpad.io/sandbox](https://coderpad.io/sandbox).

 ### Questions
 {: .notice--success}